mwillisii/mwillisii.github.io/_posts/2025-11-20-nextcloud-npm.md

     </div>
 </div>
 <div class="caption">
-    My "home lab," complete with dog hair and a rat nest of cables!
+    My "home lab," complete with dog hair and a rat's nest of cables!
 I really should tidy this up...
 </div>

 This mini PC came with Windows, but I'm not a Microsoft fan, so I wiped it and installed Debian.
 Now that I've got all that out of the way, it's time to install Nextcloud.
 I'm not reinventing the wheel here - there are lots of guides out there on how to install Nextcloud.
 The official method from Nextcloud themselves is to [install Nextcloud AIO via Docker](https://github.com/nextcloud/all-in-one).
 This is all well and good, and I even utilized this method for a few months while I got my feet wet.
 However, the problem I ran into is in regards to the rest of my hosted services on the same server: any service that uses the same port as Nextcloud is black-holed, since Nextcloud "hijacks" the port on the host to redirect it to the Docker container.
 And since Nextcloud uses both port 80 (http) and 443 (https), this essentially broke any other service using those ports.
 Considering over the past few months I've setup several self-hosted services on this box (Pi Hole, Plex, Sonarr, Radarr, Miniflux, etc.), this was problematic.